 Accrued Inventory Payable (also known as Inventory Holding) is a holding account that supports Purchase Order receipts that have not yet been invoiced by the Vendor.
 The process allows you to reconcile your PO receipts against the Vendor's invoice.
 As a Liability it carries a nominal Credit balance.

 When you receive a shipment of Inventory (i.e. PO Line Items), your sales team wants access to those items so they can be sold.
-The Vendor's invoice is typically received sometime after receipt of the Inventory shipment so the Accounts Payable department has not yet recorded an actual Liability for the Purchase.
-In order to balance the value of Inventory that has been received but not yet paid for, AV makes an entry to a holding account called Accrued Inventory Payable.
-When a Voucher is set up for the Vendor invoice the Accrued Inventory Payable account relieved by a debit and Accounts Payable is credited.
+The Vendor's invoice is typically not received at the exact time of the Inventory shipment -- this means the Accounts Payable department has not yet recorded an actual Liability for the Purchase.
+In order to balance the value of Inventory that has been received [but not yet billed for] AV makes an entry to a holding account called Accrued Inventory Payable.
+When a Voucher is entered for the Vendor invoice, the Accrued Inventory Payable account is relieved (debit) and Accounts Payable is credited.
 This action records the liability that you'll eventually pay to your Vendor.

 The accounting look like this: